mattmc3/keyboard-tools/README.md

 ### AutoHotKey (Windows)

 My AHK Colemak file for working on Windows machines is in this repo.
-Use PortableApps.com to
+Use PortableApps.com to install AHK.

+### Hammerspoon (macOS)

+I use Hammerspoon to map F18/F19 to extend/hyper.
+The init.lua script is in this repo.

 ### Karabiner (macOS)

-My Karabiner scripts are in this repo.
+My old Karabiner scripts are in this repo.
 The main one of interest is the Python script for creating a Karabiner-Elements json config.

 ## Handy links